-Banks claimed ration that might make a bank want to retain ownership of the underlying debt while achieving capital relief through CDS.
+• Banks claimed that synthetic deals were motivated by regulatory or practical consideration that might make a bank want to retain ownership of the underlying debt while achieving capital relief through CDS.
 In retrospect, the motivation for some investment banks appears to have been to sell short CDOs.
 A bank that structured a synthetic arbitrage CDO and sold it to clients held no offsetting collateral.
 The bank was essentially betting against the very instrument it was assembling and promoting to its clients